 Hiring is an essential task that should reflect your long-term plans, and hiring correctly can set you up for success in the future.
 Do the candidates that you’re hiring fit your company’s culture?
 What core values do they bring to the table, besides their technical expertise?

 The process of expanding your tech team should feel like a simple task as opposed to a chore.
-Get the process streamlined and you’ll be able to attract and retain tech talent more easily.
+Pin down and streamline your recruitment hiring process and you’ll be able to attract and retain tech talent more easily.